-The Full Analysis Set (FAS) includes all participants who are enrolled and receive a full dose[s] of GS-1720 study drug in this substudy.
-Participants with major eligibility violations that are identifiable based on pre-enrollment characteristics may be excluded.
-Participants will be grouped according to the GS-1720 cohort assigned at enrollment.
+The Full Analysis Set (FAS) includes all participants who were enrolled and received at least one dose of GS-6212 study drug in this substudy.
+Participants will be grouped according to the GS-6212 cohort assigned at enrollment.

 Participants who were randomized and assigned to receive placebo from 3 historical Gilead Phase 1b studies (GS-US-120-0104, GS-US-141-1219, and GS-US-200-4072) will be used as a historical control through Study Day 11 for only the HIV-1 RNA endpoints.